You may be eligible for Child Care Rebate if:

 - you used a Child Care Benefit approved child care service

 - you were eligible for Child Care Benefit, even if you earnt too much to receive payment

 - you met the immunisation requirements, and

-- meet the rebate Work, Training, Study test or meet an exception
+- you and your partner met the Work, Training, Study test for Child Care Rebate or met an exception

 Work, Training, Study test

 There are work, training, or study requirements you and your partner need to have met.
 This must be met at some time during the week in which you used child care.
 You and your partner will have met the test if you were:

 - doing voluntary work to improve your work skills

 - on annual leave or long service leave